stanislawbartkowski/hdpwiredencryption/README.md

 run.sh | The launcher script
 source.rc | Settings of common environment variables.
 The setting can be customized in custom.rc
 <br>
 The variable description in source.rc.
-The defaults for key and truststore locations reflects defaults in Ambari configuration panel. <br>
+The defaults for key and truststore locations reflect defaults in Ambari configuration panel. <br>

 Variable | Description | Default | Customize
 -------- | ----------- | ----------- | -----------